csoren/tedmonjr/README.md

 Enters the monitor.
 The monitor will keep running until the user issues the `X` command.

 ### SetLUT
-The monitor will assume a working text screen LUT has been set up by the programmer, but if it hasn't, the LUT may be initialized with this call.
+The monitor assumes a working text screen LUT has been set up by the programmer, but if it hasn't, the LUT may be initialized with this call.

 ### SetFont
-The monitor will assume a working text screen font has been set up by the programmer, but if it hasn't, an embedded font may be copied to text screen font memory.
+The monitor assumes a working text screen font has been set up by the programmer, but if it hasn't, an embedded font may be copied to text screen font memory by calling this function.

 ### ShowScreen
 Enables the text screen on top of all other graphics.